ekeric13/sql-query-optimization-guide/README.md

 1. **Cache Efficiency**: The fact that the data was found in the shared buffer (cache hit) and no read from disk was required (hit=4) indicates good cache efficiency.
 This reduces IO demand and speeds up query execution.
 2. **Index Usage**: Utilization of an index, as seen in the plan, typically reduces the amount of IO needed as the database can quickly locate the desired rows without scanning the entire table.
 3. **Buffer Hits vs Reads**: If there were disk reads, the plan would show read alongside hit.
-A higher number of reads might suggest the need for more memory allocation to PostgreSQL or adjustments in query/index design to improve cache usage.
+A higher number of reads might suggest the need for more memory allocation to postgres or adjustments in query/index design to improve cache usage.

 So this leads us back to where we started.
 Indexes.
 But first some heuristics on when you might run into a large amount of IO in a query